jadecobra/python_tdd_exercises/source/calculator.rst

        def subtract():
            return None

-  the terminal displays a `TypeError <./TypeError.rst>`_ with a different error message
+  the terminal displays a :doc:`TypeError` with a different error message

   .. code-block:: python